Clinical Mental Health Counseling

 Bridget Glass, Ph.D., LMHC, ACS

-Dr. Bridget Glass is a licensed Mental Health Counselor and Approved Clinical Supervisor specializing in the treatment of childhood trauma, relationship abuse, and workplace distress in the helping professions.
-She received a Master’s degree in Mental Health Counseling and Marriage, Family, and Couple Therapy and a Doctorate in Counselor Education and Supervision.
-Dr. Glass currently serves as a private practitioner; however, her clinical experience extends to community settings such as schools and women’s shelters.
-She has provided consultation and training on topics such as parenting, intimate partner violence, trauma-informed systemic practices, and secondary traumatic stress in the helping professions for regional and national forums.
-She is a contributing author to the book, Non-Suicidal Self-Injury Throughout the Lifespan: A Clinician’s Guide to Treatment Considerations, and articles that expand on the literature for Counselor Education.
-In addition, Dr. Glass is an active member of the Florida Counseling Association and the Florida Mental Health Counselors Association.
-Dr. Glass’ self-care practices include traveling abroad with her husband of 22 years, playing with her 2 Golden Doodles, Cooper and Barkley, and practicing the piano.
+Dr. Bridget Glass is a licensed Mental Health Counselor and Approved Clinical Supervisor who holds a PhD in Counselor Education and Supervision, as well as a master's degree with a dual focus in both Mental Health Counseling and Marriage, Family, and Couple Therapy.
+Dr. Glass serves diverse populations and specializes in treating childhood trauma, relationship abuse, and workplace distress.
+She is a contributing author to the book, Non-Suicidal Self-Injury Throughout the Lifespan: A Clinician’s Guide to Treatment Considerations, and other articles which expand on the literature for Counselor Education.
+Dr. Glass is the Secretary of the Florida Mental Health Counselors Association.
+Dr. Glass’ cares for herself through traveling with her husband of 23 years and playing with her fluffy Goldendoodles, Cooper, and Barkley.

 Julia L. Lancaster, Ph.D., LPC, ACS, is a licensed professional counselor in Virginia.
 She utilizes wellness, CBT, and Solution-Focused interventions with a post-modern perspective.
 She is a board approved clinical supervisor and a Clinical Coordinator, Assistant Professor in the CMHC program at South University's West Palm Beach campus.
 She is a member of the editorial review board for the Association for Counseling Sexology and Sexual Wellness.
 Her research interests include social determinants of health and mental health, invisible stigma, identify formation, crisis/ trauma and human sexuality education in CACREP programs.
 She is a mother of two daughters and in her spare time, she instructs yoga classes, travels, and reads.